-Dean of Student Affairs Timothy W. Foster is chief student affairs officer at the College and is responsible for much of the student experience beyond the classroom.
+Dean of Student Affairs, Timothy W. Foster is the chief student affairs officer at the College and is responsible for much of the student experience beyond the classroom.
 He oversees a wide variety of campus offices that provide programs and services to Bowdoin students and serves as the principal voice relaying student concerns to the president of the College and the Board of Trustees.
-The Dean is responsible for overseeing the College disciplinary system in collaboration with the Associate/Assistant Deans, the Director of Residential Life, the Office of Safety and Security, and the Judicial Board.
+The Dean is also responsible for overseeing the College disciplinary system in collaboration with the Associate/Assistant Deans, the Director of Residential Life, the Office of Safety and Security, and the Judicial Board.
 The Office of the Dean of Student Affairs is located on the second floor of Moulton Union.

-Vice President for Communications and Public Affairs Scott Hood oversees the Office of Communications and Public Affairs, including proactive media relations, integrated marketing, public relations and publications programs, digital communications (including the Bowdoin website, the Bowdoin Daily Sun, and social media) video and special events production, and strategic efforts in support of student recruitment and fundraising.
+Senior Vice President for Communications and Public Affairs, Scott W. Hood oversees the Office of Communications and Public Affairs, including proactive media relations, integrated marketing, public relations and publications programs, digital communications (including the Bowdoin website, the Bowdoin Daily Sun, and social media) video and special events production, and strategic efforts in support of student recruitment and fundraising.
 Reporting to the president of the College, he is the primary College spokesperson and serves as secretary to the Executive Committee of the Board of Trustees.
 His office is located in the McLellan Building.

-Senior Vice President for Investments Paula J. Volent, CFA is responsible for the oversight and management of the College’s endowment, reporting directly to the president of the College and the Trustee Investment Committee.
+Senior Vice President for Investments, Paula J. Volent, CFA is responsible for the oversight and management of the College’s endowment, reporting directly to the president of the College and the Trustee Investment Committee.
 Her office is located at 80 Federal Street.